-The trademark outcome of the Ed.D. in Higher Education are graduates with exceptional skills in inquiry.
+The trademark outcome of the Ph.D. in Higher Education are graduates with exceptional skills in inquiry.
 Graduates will demonstrate the research skills and the creative modes of thinking that enable them to act as scholarly reformers who advance the field.

-The distinctive skills of our Ed.D. graduates are:
+The distinctive student learning outcomes expected of our Ph.D. graduates are: